 What is the FoodWorks Culinary Training Program?

-Through a unique collaboration with the Community College of Baltimore County (CCBC), the FoodWorks Program offers a fresh start to low-income individuals with 12 weeks of intense culinary training.
+The FoodWorks program offers a fresh start to low-income individuals with 12 weeks of intense culinary training.
 FoodWorks students learn basic cooking skills while converting fresh produce and other perishable foods into healthy meals for distribution to those in need.

 Located at Maryland Food Bank headquarters, the program training takes place in classrooms and in the Charles T. Bauer Community Kitchen, a state-of-the-art culinary facility opened in 2010.
-Over the course of 12 weeks, Maryland Food Bank Executive Chef Manny Robinson guides a select group of students through a curriculum that includes fundamental culinary techniques, nutrition, menu planning and job-seeking skills.
+Over the course of 12 weeks, Maryland Food Bank’s Executive Chef guides students through a curriculum that includes fundamental culinary techniques, nutrition, menu planning, and job-seeking skills.

 Giving That Gives Back

 While FoodWorks students develop culinary job skills, the meals they prepare in training help feed hungry Marylanders.
 Students also get:

 - 12 weeks professional training – Students learn basic cooking techniques, discipline in the workplace, and professionalism.

 - ServSafe® certification – This certificate confirms to prospective employers that the graduates are experts in food safety.